exakat/exakat-docs/Reference/Rules/Structures/SwitchWithoutDefault.rst

 Switch statements hold a number of 'case' that cover all known situations, and a 'default' one which is executed when all other options are exhausted.

 For Match statements, a missing default will lead to the ``UnhandledMatchError``` `exception <https://www.php.net/exception>`_ being raised.
 On the other hand, the switch statement will simply `exit <https://www.www.php.net/exit>`_ without action nor alert.
+Most of the time, `switch() <https://www.php.net/manual/en/control-structures.switch.php>`_ do need a default case, so as to catch the odd situation where the 'value is not what it was expected'.
+This is a good place to catch unexpected values, to set a default behavior.

 .. code-block:: php